Bobby Kotick

-Robert A. Kotick (born 1963) is an American businessman who serves as the chief executive officer (CEO) of Activision Blizzard.
-He became CEO of Activision in 1991 after purchasing a company stake the previous year.
+Robert A. Kotick (born 1963) is an American businessman who served as the chief executive officer (CEO) of Activision Blizzard and its predecessor, Activision, from 1991 to 2023.
+He became the CEO of Activision through a hostile takeover during the prior year.
 Kotick engineered a merger between Activision and Vivendi Games during the late 2000s, which led to the creation of Activision Blizzard in 2008 and him being named the company's inaugural CEO.
-He has also served on several boards, including The Coca-Cola Company from 2012 to 2022, and Yahoo from 2003 to 2008.
+He has also served on several boards, including the Coca-Cola Company from 2012 to 2022 and Yahoo from 2003 to 2008.
+Following the acquisition of Activision Blizzard by Microsoft, Kotick retired from the company on December 29, 2023.

-Early life
+Early life and education

-Robert A. Kotick was born in 1963 in the US, and grew up in New York.
+Robert A. Kotick was born in 1963 in the United States and grew up in New York.
 His interest in business began at an early age.
 In junior high school, Kotick had his own business cards, and in high school, he ran a business renting out Manhattan clubs on off nights.
 He studied art history at the University of Michigan in the early 1980s.